abarchi/git-continuous/Branching/README.md

 Now you can commit your changes to resolve the conflict and you're done.

+Look at your git logs and see if "my-issue-3" branch history commit still there or not ? ;)

 ### Rebase a branch

-**Another approach we can take to integrate "issue3" branch into the master branch is by using the rebase command.**
+**Another approach we can take to integrate "my-issue-3" branch into the master branch is by using the rebase command.**

-Undo the previous merge.
+Undo merge "my-issue-3" into "master".

 ````sh
  $ git reset --hard HEAD~